-I just enrolled and completed the study onboarding process and initial survey, but
+I just enrolled and completed the study onboarding process, initial survey and the

-I don’t have any current tasks in the Research App.
-Is that normal?
+Your Hearing and COVID-19 survey, but I don’t have any current tasks in the Research

-After you complete the onboarding process and the initial survey, your next scheduled task will not become available for 3 months.
-If you have an Apple Watch, it is possible that you may be prompted to complete a triggered task before 3 months based on your environmental sound level.
-It is also possible that you may be prompted to complete a triggered task before 3 months based on your headphone audio levels.
+After you complete the onboarding process, the initial survey and the Your Hearing and COVID-19 survey, your next scheduled task will not become available for 2 months.
+If you have an Apple Watch, it is possible that you may be prompted to complete a triggered task before 2 months based on your environmental sound level.
+It is also possible that you may be prompted to complete a triggered task before 2 months based on your headphone audio levels.

 What is the Noise app on my Apple Watch?